Title 2A

 e.
 If a board member vacates before the expiration of the member's term a board position that was nominated by one of the entities listed in subsection C.2. of this section, the entity that nominated the person to the board position shall nominate an eligible replacement to serve out the balance of the vacated term.
 If a board member vacates before the expiration of the member's term a board position that was appointed by the executive under subsection C.3.b. of this section, the executive shall appoint an eligible replacement to serve out the balance of the vacated term.

-5. The board shall:
+D. The board shall:

-e. elect annually from its membership a chair and two vice chairs.
+5. Elect annually from its membership a chair and two vice chairs.
 The vice chairs shall be elected from each of the two committees to which the elected chair does not belong so that board leadership includes all three committees; and

-(1) The veterans committee shall oversee the distribution of the portion of the veterans, seniors and human service levy's proceeds expended for purposes identified in Ordinance 18555, Section 4.B.1.
-The veterans committee may also provide advice to the executive and council on matters uniquely affecting veterans, military servicemembers and their respective family members in King County;
+b.
+The veterans committee shall oversee the distribution of the portion of the veterans, seniors and human service levy's proceeds expended for regional health and human services for veterans, military servicemembers, and their respective families.
+The veterans committee may also provide advice to the executive and council on matters uniquely affecting veterans, military servicemembers and their respective family members in King County.

-(2) The seniors committee shall oversee the distribution of the portion of the veterans, seniors and human service levy's proceeds expended for purposes identified in Ordinance 18555, Section 4.B.2.
-The seniors committee may also provide advice to the executive and council on matters uniquely affecting seniors and their caregivers in King County;
+c.
+The seniors committee shall oversee the distribution of the portion of the veterans, seniors, and human service levy's proceeds expended for regional health and human services for seniors and their caregivers.
+The seniors committee may also provide advice to the executive and council on matters uniquely affecting seniors and their caregivers in King County.

-(4) The vulnerable populations committee shall oversee the distribution of the portion of the veterans, seniors and human services levy's proceeds expended for purposes identified in Ordinance 18555, Section 4.B.3.
-The vulnerable populations committee may also provide advice to the executive and council on matters uniquely affecting vulnerable populations that are served by the veterans, seniors and human services levy in King County.
+d.
+The resilient communities committee shall oversee the distribution of the portion of the veterans, seniors, and human services levy's proceeds expended for regional health and human services for resilient communities.
+The resilient communities committee may also provide advice to the executive and council on matters uniquely affecting resilient communities that are served by the veterans, seniors, and human services levy in King County.

 Sections: